 BARN SWALLOW – (Hirundo rustica)

-Barn swallow nest: The barn swallow has a unique way of building its nest.
+NESTING: The barn swallow has a unique way of building its nest.
 In the wild it uses vertical surfaces in caves, but now this bird has well adapted its nesting behavior to human civilization.
-This bird’s nest can be found attached to all types of building structures, especially old barns.
+The nest can be found attached to all types of building structures, especially old barns.